miryampirozzi/RL_exam_PIROZZI_MIRYAM/README.md

 $ rosrun rl_exam move_and_search
 ```

--Open the _rqt_ tool in ROS to visualize the content of some desired topics:
+- Open the _rqt_ tool in ROS to visualize the content of some desired topics:

 ```sh
 $ rqt_image_view